minprog/webprogrammeren/web/20 homepage/profile.md

 ## Specification

-Implement in your `profile` directory a website that must:
+Implement in your `homepage` directory a website that must:

 *   Contain at least four different `.html` pages, at least one of which is `index.html` (the main page of your website), and it should be possible to get from any page on your website to any other page by following one or more hyperlinks.
 *   `index.html` should include a profile picture, your name, and a short description of you and your interests.